-CHEM 18A-Organic Chemistry for Health and Life Sciences (4 units) CSU/UC UC-Unit Limit
+CHEM 18A-Organic Chemistry for Health and Life Sciences (4 units) CSU/UC

 This is a course designed for students planning professional school studies in health and life sciences.
 A rigorous, in-depth presentation of basic principles with emphasis on stereochemistry and spectroscopy and preparations and reactions of aromatic and nonaromatic hydrocarbons, haloalkanes, alcohols and ethers.
 Reactions include SN1, SN2, E1 and E2.
+Prerequisite: CHEM 1B with a grade of "C" or better.
+(M)

-CHEM-18B Organic Chem for Health/Life Sci 2nd (4 units) CSU/UC
+CHEM-18B Organic Chemistry for Health and Life Sciences - 2nd Semester

+(4 units) CSU/UC

 This is a continuation course of Chem 18A designed for students planning professional school studies in health and life sciences.
-Emphasis on the preparation , reactions and identification of organometallic compounds, aldehydes, ketones, carboxylic acids, and their derivitives, alkyl and acyl amines, \(\mathbb{L}\)dicarbonyl compounds, and various classes of naturally occurring, biologically important compounds.
+Emphasis on the preparation , reactions and identification of organometallic compounds, aldehydes, ketones, carboxylic acids, and their derivatives, alkyl and acyl amines, Indicarbonyl compounds, and various classes of naturally occurring, biologically important compounds.
+Prerequisite: CHEM 18A with a grade of "C" or better.
+(M)